delftwaves/swash/README.md

 ## installing SWASH

 The SWASH source code is written in Fortran90 and is available at the [Gitlab repository](https://gitlab.tudelft.nl/citg/wavemodels/swash).
-You can either install the pre-compied SWASH package directly on your computer or install using a Fortran90 compiler.
+You can either install the pre-compiled SWASH package directly on your computer or install using a Fortran90 compiler.

-#### installation methods
+### installation methods

-- pre-compiled packages
+#### 1. pre-compiled packages

 A pre-compiled binary distribution allows quick installation without requiring compilation.
 The SWASH 11.01 binaries are available for the following OS: